virtuozzo/cloudscripting-docs/docs/reference/placeholders.md

 - `{nodes.db.last.address}` - last IP address of a compute node

 ## Event Placeholders
-The dynamic parameters list which are available while events are executed.
+Event placeholders represent a set of dynamic parameters, which are executed as a result of a certain [event](/reference/events/) occurrence.
-Full events list is described [here](http://docs.cloudscripting.local/reference/events/) with their parameters.
+Herewith, all event placeholders have their custom set of parameters and begin with the default keywords:
-All parameter placeholders have their custom parameter sets and begin with the default keywords:
+- `${event.params.(key)}` - where *key* is a name of an event parameter
-- `${event.params.(key)}` - where *key* is an event name parameter
+- `${event.response.(key)}` -where *key* is a name of event response parameter

-- `${event.response.(key)}` -where *key* is an event name response parameter.
-[See the full event placeholders list](/reference/events/).
+Learn more about event placeholders within the above-linked *Events* page.

 ## Account Information
 - `${user.uid}` - user ID at the Jelastic platform